vicidroiddev/amalia/documentation/docs/gettingstarted.md

 ##1.
 Define states and events

-You can define the states that define represent a snapshot in time of what the view should render.
-Sealed classes are perfect for this.
+You can define states representing a snapshot in time of what the view should render.
+Sealed classes are perfect for this!

-You can also define the UI events that can be propagated to the presenter for further processing
+You can also define the UI events that can be propagated to the presenter for further processing.

+In short:

+- Presenter pushes state -> ViewDelegate renders the state
+- ViewDelegate pushes event -> Presenter processes the event

 ```kotlin
 sealed class DiscoverState : ViewState {